Halium/docs/standards/pre-execution-environment.rst

 ``/userdata``
 -------------

-A non-volatile and writable location to store user data shall be mounted at the rootfs' ``/userdata`` mountpoint.
+A non-volatile and writable location to store user data shall be mounted at the rootfs' ``/userdata`` mount point.

 .. note::